aachalvartak/confusionR/README.md

 ## Restaurant's Website Using React

-Implemented Customized Website for a Restaurant for smooth navigation and ease of use.
+Implemented full-fledged Customized Website for a Restaurant for smooth navigation and ease of use.
 Animations are added for better visual experience and forms for ensuring better interactivity with customers.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------